MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

   }
   ```

-## Setup OIDC authentication in SharePoint Server with AD FS
+## Set up OIDC authentication in SharePoint Server with AD FS

 ### Prerequisites

-Ensure you have the following resources before you configure with AD FS OIDC:
+When you configure with AD FS OIDC, you need the following resources to perform the configuration:

 1. A SharePoint Server farm.
 2. AD FS in Windows Server 2016 or later, already created, with the public key of the AD FS signing certificate exported in a `.cer` file.

-This article uses the following values for:
+This article uses the following values for AD FS OIDC setup:

 | Value | Link |
 |---------|---------|